Requirements for poultry farms

 - unpasteurised egg pulp

-- eggs and egg products without an accreditation.
+- eggs and egg products without accreditation.

-To reduce the risk of salmonella in egg production:
+To reduce the risk of Salmonella in egg production:

 - ensure your farm has a biosecurity plan in place